 In 2016, Melanie was selected for an Artist Residency in Glacier National Park, BC.
 Along with 11 other artists, the group explored the park and created artwork inspired by the area.
 The residency culminated with a group exhibition at the Revelstoke Visual Arts Centre and continued with a touring exhibition across BC and Alberta in 2017 to celebrate Canada’s 150th birthday.

 Moving forward, Melanie is keen on expanding her portfolio by immersing herself in more artist residencies and learning from other professional artists.
-She recently completed an en plein air painting workshop with the accomplished Charlie Easton in Jasper National Park.
-Adopting the practice of outdoor painting has inspired much of her new work and a period of artistic growth.
+Recently adopting the practice of outdoor painting has inspired much of her new work and a period of artistic growth.